Ladner, British Columbia: Location and features

 A major feature of Ladner is the portion called Ladner Village, which is in the section of the town north of Ladner Trunk Road and west of Arthur Drive.
 This is a heritage community with wide, boulevarded sidewalks, open-air cafes and local shops.
 There are some heritage residences in this area, mostly built in the 1930s, but apartment complexes replaced many of them some decades back.
 The Delta Museum and Archives are in the centre of Ladner Village, along with a town clock that is amongst the oldest in the Lower Mainland.

 On Ladner Trunk Road, east of Arthur Drive, two malls with supermarkets, major restaurants and other modern shops and services are found.
 The town is experiencing a boom of condominium development in this area, and the population is growing accordingly.
 Numerous parks are found throughout the community, especially along the canals which used to be used for transport through the area.
 No longer passable for boats, today they are still clean and fresh enough to allow fishing along their banks.

 Ladner is home to two public swimming pools, one of which is an older outdoor facility located near the public library and community centre.
 A much larger pool is located on Harvest Drive next to the Municipal Hall in the Ladner Leisure Centre.
 This indoor pool features a large 25m main pool, a smaller leisure pool, a swirl pool, sauna and rock climbing wall.
 Also located in this facility is a skating rink and a gymnasium partially funded by Vancouver's junior hockey team, the Vancouver Giants.

 Ladner is the location of the Delta Municipal Hall, police station, and the Delta Hospital.
 Public education is administered by School District 37 Delta.
 Schools include Delta Secondary School and K-7 elementary schools including Hawthorne, Holly, Ladner, Port Guichon and Neilson Grove Elementary School.
 Independent K-7 schools Sacred Heart and Delta Christian also serve local students.

-On March 1, 2006, Ladner made national headlines when an out-of-control house party resulted in hospitalization of the 13-year-old host for alcohol poisoning and nearly CA$70,000 in damage.
-A 13-year-old boy was also hospitalized with injuries to his head, with temporary memory loss.
+During March 2006, Ladner made national headlines when an out-of-control house party resulted in the hospitalization of a 13-year-old boy with injuries to his head, and nearly CA$70,000 in damage.